Bl4ke100/Bl4ke100/README.md

+#"Code is like humor.
+When you have to explain it, it’s bad."

 # 💫 About Me:
 🚀 Journeying Through: Currently diving deep into the freeCodeCamp ocean..<br>🌐 Team Ups: GeneX Software Solutions<br>📘 Current Quest: -<br>🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
 Curious about the blend?
 Let's chat!<br>🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.